sesame1064/pest-4/README.md

 Here's an example using an American Express card: `378282246310005`.

 First, you should identify the digits to be multiplied: every other digit, starting with the second-to-last digit.
-For clarity, these are in bold.
 ```
 3 7 8 2 8 2 2 4 6 3 1 0 0 0 5
 ```